HuwCampbell/HuwCampbell.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 How the Tardis Monad and a Stitching Graph helps discover affine array usage, permitting destructive updates.
 </h5>

+This was originally posted on the [Icicle Dev Blog](https://icicle-lang.github.io/).
+I've recreated it here.

 Icicle is a high-level streaming query language, which gives new capabilities to its users, allowing them to combine and fuse hundreds of rich, individual, queries into a combined plan for safe and efficient execution.

-At the heart of the language is our Core intermediate language, which we've spoken about optimising in [an earlier post](/posts/2020-09-04-traversals-for-optimisations.html).
+At the heart of the language is our Core intermediate language, which we've spoken about optimising in [an earlier post](https://icicle-lang.github.io/posts/2020-09-04-traversals-for-optimisations.html).
 This is a pure, simply-typed lambda calculus based DSL with restrictions on arbitrary recursion and closure creation.

 To ensure speed, we compile all queries to C and convert almost all of our data types into simple,